Juhu Aerodrome: Culture and media

 The aerodrome was used for the opening scene of Slumdog Millionaire and can be seen in subsequent scenes as well.
 Part of the climax of the 2008 film A Wednesday was shot here.
 The aerodrome was referred to as Juhu Aviation Base in this particular film.
 The climax of Hindustan Ki Kasam was also shot here in 1999.
 A scene from movie Zameen starring Ajay Devgn and Abhishek Bachchan also shot here.
-Movie Sab Se Bada Khaliadi starring Akshay Kumar was also shot on Juhu Airport.
+Movie Sabse Bada Khiladi starring Akshay Kumar was also shot on Juhu Airport.
 Mostly all climax scenes were shot here.